joergschultzelutter/secure-aprs-bastion-bot/docs/configure.md

 ## Commands

+All commands are described in the linked documentation files.

 | Command                                                                | Description                                                                                                      | Associated parameter(s)                                                   |
 |------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------|
 | [`--add-user`](configure-commands/add-user.md)                         | Adds (or updates) a user to the configuration file                                                               | `--callsign`,`-ttl`,`--show-secret`                                       |